 A dynamic travel policy is like a traditional travel policy, only better.
 Whereas more traditional travel policies are usually a static set of guidelines that mandate what can and can’t be booked, a dynamic business travel policy’s controls will adapt depending on the options available at the time of booking.
 For example, instead of stating that a rail ticket must be in standard class, a dynamic travel policy would say that the ticket must be within X% of the cheapest option.

-This really is the best of both worlds in the sense that it affords the person booking a certain amount of choice, but concurrently controls costs, delivering the best value whilst providing a great user experience – which is why Click have pioneered the use of a dynamic policy for some time now.
+This really is the best of both worlds in the sense that it affords the person booking a certain amount of choice, but also controls costs.
+It will deliver the best value whilst providing a great user experience – which is why Click have pioneered the use of a dynamic policy for some time now.

 Organisations are starting to value the culture that operates within their offices and between their employees more than ever before, with many keen to promote cultures of freedom, flexibility and trust.
-Using a dynamic travel policy can really be conducive to this type of organisational culture, as the flexibility is often greatly appreciated by travellers who frequently find themselves travelling away from home and can be seen as a vital component of a harmonious, ‘give and take’ culture.
+Using a dynamic travel policy can really be conducive to this type of organisational culture.
+Flexibility is often greatly appreciated by travellers who frequently find themselves travelling away from home and can be seen as a vital component of a harmonious, ‘give and take’ culture.

 2. Look for integration…

-Integrating your travel policy into your online booking tool is the best way to bring your policy to life and ensure that it’s more than a dry document that only gets looked at on an employee’s first day.
+Integrating your travel policy into your online booking tool is the best way to bring your policy to life.
+(And it will also ensure that it’s more than a dry document that only gets looked at on an employee’s first day!)

-If the user can’t easily determine which options they’re allowed to book, it can lead to frustration and confusion, which may result in the user booking outside of the contract and your controls.
+If the user can’t easily determine which options they’re allowed to book, it can lead to frustration and confusion.
+It’s also likely to result in the user booking outside of the contract and your controls.
 Depending on your booking tool, a fully integrated travel policy means that your travellers should benefit from clear indication of which booking options are within policy and which aren’t, therefore guiding their booking behaviour and operating visual guilt.

 3. One rule for one…

-It’s important to acknowledge that, when it comes to travel policies, one size most certainly does not fit all travellers and that in reality many organisations have pockets of employees whose business travel needs require a more flexible set of guidelines.
+It’s important to acknowledge that, when it comes to travel policies, one size most certainly does not fit all travellers and that in reality, many organisations have pockets of employees whose business travel needs require a more flexible set of guidelines.
 So it’s important to put your employees first when you write and implement your travel policy.

 4. Introduce gamification into your organisation

-Most of us experience gamification every time we receive a stamp on our rewards card when we buy a coffee, or receive a discount code as a thank you for purchasing an item online, and introducing these concepts into the arena of business travel can be a really effective way of encouraging travellers to book in policy, be mindful of their travel spend or even just as a way of giving back to travellers who travel often.
+Most of us experience gamification every time we receive a stamp on our rewards card when we buy a coffee, or receive a discount code as a thank you for purchasing an item online.
+Introducing these concepts into the arena of business travel can be a really effective way of encouraging travellers to book in policy, be mindful of their travel spend or even just as a way of giving back to travellers who travel often.